- Baldwin County Public Schools

 -

-Signed into law by Governor Bob Riley in May 2009, the Student Harassment Prevention Act requires each school system to implement twelve standards and policies for programs in an effort to prevent student suicide.
+Signed into law by Governor Bob Riley in May 2009, the Student Harassment Prevention Act requires each school system to implement twelve standards and policies for programs to prevent student suicide.
 These include the following:

 - Foster individual, family, and group counseling services related to suicide prevention;